zhjjn/Bi-LSTM-CRF-CWS/README.md

     *python getwubi.py*

     ROOTDIR is the absolute path of your corpus.
+In the data directory, it's the rootCorpora.
 Run *python preprocess.py -h* to see more details.

 * Word2vec Training <br>